Programme of Events 2025

 Spirit Of Malvern Art Competition

-Over the recent May Bank Holiday Monday the Malvern Creative Connect artist group held its second annual ‘en plein air’ competition.
+On May Bank Holiday Monday, 2025, the Malvern Creatives Connect artist group held its second annual ‘en plein air’ competition.
 100 artists both local and national had around five hours to create a scene in and around Malvern.

-In the spirit of Dame Laura Knight, our society had sponsored a prize for Best Landscape which was won by the artist Greta Vilidaite with her picture of the view from the hills located just before the Wyche Cutting.
+In the spirit of Dame Laura Knight, our society sponsored a prize for Best Landscape which was won by the artist Greta Vilidaite who painted the view over Malvern from an elevated position on the Wyche Road.

 Laura Knight’s extraordinarily capacious concept of theatre resulted in art which tried to capture not only the diversity of different forms of performance, but also the working environments of where and how performance is made.
 In discussing examples of that diversity this talk will also focus on the key personalities who facilitated her access—in particular Sir Barry Jackson, her friend for over 50 years and the founder of the Birmingham Repertory Company and the Malvern Festival.